 Irish Setter (Red Setter)Red Irish setters are some of the best family dogs around.
 Famously well-tempered, Irish setters make great, loyal companions for adults, while being gentle and energetic enough to be excellent playmates for children, too.

 Caucasian Shepherd Dog (Caucasian Ovcharka)Caucasian shepherds are huge dogs known as confident and fearless family protectors, but also loving, affectionate, and loyal family dogs.
 Learn more about living with Caucasian shepherds.

 PomskyNot only will Pomskies win you over with their darling dainty faces, but they’re also fiercely loyal companions who will follow your every step.
 They can be willful, yet cheeky, and love to make their families laugh.

 NewfoundlandFew dogs fit the description of majestic but gentle giants as well as the loving, sweet, and mild-tempered Newfoundland.
-Easygoing with children and protective of their families, they’re devoted pets you’ll want to learn more about.
+Easygoing with children and loyal to their families, they’re devoted pets you’ll want to learn more about.